Razcle/razcle.github.io/_posts/2017-04-20-hello-world.md

 This is my first blog post.
 My name is Raza Habib and I'm a PhD student at UCL studying Machine Learning under [David Barber](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php).

-I'm interested in Artificial (General) Intelligence, Machine Learning, Physics, Philosophy of Science and the study of consciousness.
+I'm interested in Artificial (General) Intelligence, Machine Learning, Physics and the Philosophy of Science.

 This blog will be a mixture of shorter technical posts explaining important ideas within machine learning interspersed with more speculative musings about the bigger picture